 There are more photos of Freda and Baba Bedi and their children here.

-The Nedou family was of either Swiss or Austrian origin, accounts differ.
+The Nedou family was from Dubrovnik on the Croatian coast.
 They had hotels in Lahore and Gulmarg as well as Srinagar - the label below is from Nedou's heyday - and the Gulmarg establishment still thrives.
 Begum Abdullah, Sheikh Abdullah's wife, was a Nedou.
 Their hotel was absolutely the place to be during the last years of the Raj.
 It's where foreign correspondents stayed when they came up in October and November 1947 to cover the first shots in the Kashmir conflict.

 More photographs from 'Kashmir Defends Democracy'